kedacore/sample-dotnet-worker-servicebus-queue/pod-identity.md

   triggers:
   - type: azure-servicebus
     metadata:
+      namespace: keda-demos
       queueName: orders
       queueLength: '5'
     authenticationRef:
       name: trigger-auth-service-bus-orders
 ```

 It defines the type of scale trigger we'd like to use, in our case `azure-servicebus`, and the scaling criteria.
-For our scenario we'd like to scale out if there are 5 or more messages in the `orders` queue with a maximum of 10 concurrent replicas which is defined via `maxReplicaCount`.
+For our scenario we'd like to scale out if there are 5 or more messages in the `orders` queue in the `keda-demos` namespace with a maximum of 10 concurrent replicas which is defined via `maxReplicaCount`.

 Next to that, it is referring to `trigger-auth-service-bus-orders` which is a `TriggerAuthentication` resource that defines how KEDA should authenticate to get the metrics: